samuelwaller88/NFL-Coaching-Hiring-Practices/Ethics-Project-Stats.md

     ## 1 162.2667 166     20.13336  13

-To get a bigger picture of overall racial trends in the NFL, I looked at the NFL player data from 1999-2016 collect over varius censuses.
-The data ends in 2016 because the NFL has not publicaly published another player census since 2016.
-I also assumed that there were a constant amount of players in the league each year.
-Between 1999 and 2016, there were an average of 1524 minority players(72.9%) and 567 white players (27.1%).
-The standard deviation were equal but that was probably due the constant amount of players and the relatively flat lines.
+To get a bigger picture of overall racial trends in the NFL, I looked at the NFL player data from 1999-2016 collected over various censuses.
+The data set ends in 2016 because the NFL has not published another player census since.
+I also assumed that there were a constant number of players in the league each year.
+Between 1999 and 2016, there were an average of 1524 minority players (72.9%) and 567 white players (27.1%).
+The standard deviation was equal, but that was probably due to the constant amount of players and the relatively flat lines.
 Starting in 2013, the amount of minority players has increased which causes the distribution of minority players to skew right.
 To look at this trend further, I broke the players up between offense and defense.
-On offense, there was an average of 635 minority players and 397 whites while on defense there was average of 893 minority players and 166 white players.
-The difference in the numbers comes from the overall player data being more skewed than the individual offensive and defensive player data.
-While both the amount offensive and defensive minority players has increased since 2013, it is hard to tell which has seen a greater increase without looking a the data of individual positions.
+On offense, there was an average of 635 minority players and 397 whites while on defense there was an average of 893 minority players and 166 white players.
+While both the amount of offensive and defensive minority players has increased since 2013, it is hard to tell which has seen a greater increase without looking at the data of individual positions.

 ## Individual Player Data